opentensor/developer-docs/docs/dynamic-tao/index.md

 See: [Conceptual guide to Dynamic TAO](./dtao-guide.md)

-Dynamic TAO is now live on Bittensor [testnet](../bittensor-networks)!
+Dynamic TAO is now live on Bittensor [testnet](../bittensor-networks), and is currently being voted on in the senate as an upgrade to mainnet.

 :::tip
-Testnet tokens do not have any value.
+Run `btcli root proposals --network finney` to view current proposals and votes that have been cast.
 :::

 ## What to expect with Dynamic TAO